Skip to content Accessibility statement

 Assessment and feedback

-We employ a variety of assessment methods, including group presentations and closed exams, but with a strong emphasis on essay writing.
+We employ a variety of assessment methods, including group projects and open exams, but with a strong emphasis on essay writing.
 Your main mode of assessment will be essays, which will range from short exploratory exercises to more detailed discussions on a topic of your choice, to the 7,000-8,000-word dissertation in your final year.
 We offer high levels of feedback and ample opportunities for you to meet with staff to discuss your written work.

 A 19th-century Columbian iron press in our very own York Print Studio.